gavinmcfarland/figma-node-decoder/README.md

 To use the Node Decoder plugin in your own plugin, you can use the JavaScript API.
 It has been adapted so you can use it as a library inside your plugin.

-**Please note**: While you can convert JSON to Figma using the functions below, the JSON needs to reference all of a node's parent relations, ie, it's parent, grandparent, great-grandparent, great-great-grandparent etc. I'll provide a custome helper for this at some point.
+**Please note**: While you can convert JSON to Figma using the functions below, the JSON needs to reference all of a node's parent relations, ie, it's parent, grandparent, great-grandparent, great-great-grandparent etc. I'll provide a custom helper for this at some point.

 ### Getting started